ClusterHQ/volume-plugins-demo/README_UCP.md

 ## Demo 3 showing HA data movement with Redis

+> Note, this demo assumes you have the CLI portion setup and you are able to run docker <cmds> against your UCP cluster.

 Start a redis server with rescheduling enabled.
 ```
 $ docker run -d --name=redis-server \